-C. Aggregate Cost Savings
+B. Aggregate Cost Savings

-We now evaluate the aggregate cost savings offered by the broker, under three different reservation strategies, namely, the Heuristic (Algorithm 1), Greedy (Algorithm 2) and Online.
-Assuming a specific strategy is used, we compare the total service cost if users are using the broker with the sum of costs if each user individually makes reservations without using the broker.
-Fig. 13 shows such comparisons in each user group, while Fig. 12 shows the percentage of cost savings due to the use of a broker.
+We now evaluate the aggregate cost savings offered by the broker, under three different reservation strategies, namely, the Heuristic (Algorithm 1), Greedy (Algorithm 2) and Online (Algorithm 3).
+Assuming a specific strategy is adopted by both users and the broker, we compare the total service cost if users are using the broker with the sum of costs if users trade with the provider.
+Fig. 11 shows such comparisons in each user